Breast Cancer Recurrence Risk

 Breast cancer risk versus recurrence risk

 Everyone who has been diagnosed with breast cancer has some risk of recurrence and this risk is different for each person.
-Still, when doctors estimate recurrence risk, they consider different factors than the risk factors for a first-time breast cancer.
+Still, when doctors estimate recurrence risk, they look at factors that are different from the risk factors for being diagnosed with a first-time breast cancer.

-Although lifestyle factors, such as maintaining a healthy weight and exercising regularly, can help reduce your recurrence risk, the characteristics of the breast cancer are the main factors doctors consider when determining your risk of recurrence.
-How closely you follow your treatment plan also can affect the risk of recurrence.
+Although lifestyle factors, such as maintaining a healthy weight and exercising regularly, can help reduce your recurrence risk, the features of the breast cancer are some of the most important factors doctors consider when determining your risk of recurrence.
+The treatments you have (or don’t have) also affect your risk of recurrence.

 Risk factors for breast cancer recurrence